 Our undergraduate programme has fast established a reputation for producing graduates who obtain work with newspapers, mainstream magazines, television news programmes and web sites.
-CfJ graduates are working for employers including Mail Online, Sky News, i, The Kent Messenger Group, Associated Newspapers, Vodafone, AOL, BBC Radio, Bedfordshire on Sunday, Kent on Sunday, Huffington Post UK, the Society of Editors and the Community Channel.
+CfJ graduates are working for employers including Mail Online, Sky News, The Sun, i, The Kent Messenger Group, Associated Newspapers, Vodafone, AOL, BBC Radio, Bedfordshire on Sunday, Kent on Sunday, Huffington Post UK, Autosport magazine, the North Devon Journal, and many, many other professional journalism companies.
 The course is fully accredited by both the National Council for the Training of Journalists and the Broadcast Journalism Training Council.

 Entry to this highly sought-after course is intensely competitive.
 We're looking for students capable of achieving at least ABB at A-level who can demonstrate their aptitude and desire for a career in journalism at interview.
 All applicants are also required to sit a two-hour admissions test.